-Discovered by Michael Gillespie, Lokf is a malicious program, belonging to the Djvu ransomware family.
-It is designed to encrypt data and demand a ransom for its decryption.
-During the encryption, all files are retitled with the ".lokf" extension.
-For example, a file like "1.jpg" would appear as "1.jpg.lokf", and so forth for all of the affected files.
-Once this process ends, Lokf drops a text file - "_readme.txt" into every affected folder.
+During encryption, all files are renamed with the ".lokf" extension.
+For example, "1.jpg" becomes "1.jpg.lokf", and so on for all affected files.
+Once this process is complete, Lokf stores a text file ("_readme.txt") in every affected folder.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 LOCKEDS, GodLock, and Worm are just some examples of ransomware-type programs.
 All malware within the this categorization encrypts data and demands payment for decryption tools/software.
 They differ by the cryptographic algorithm used (symmetric or asymmetric) and ransom size.